ParkinsonLab/Architect/scripts/enzyme_annotation/README.md

 - x_list_ecs_left_out_by_RF_classifier.py: Lists the ECs predicted by each tool for which there is no trained random forest classifier (default settings).
-	Separates those ECs	based on the level of confidence with which they are
-	predicted--as per the cutoffs I used for the random forest classifier.
-This
+	Separates those ECs	based on the level of confidence with which they are predicted--as per the cutoffs I used for the random forest classifier.
-	is an optional script.
+	This is an optional script, but recommended for model reconstruction.

 - different_ensemble_approaches.py: File containing the different ensemble approaches that are run from 1_run_ensemble_approach.py.